-Groundwater Use: Impacts to groundwater levels close to the mine pit would be permanent and thus cumulative to any future pumping that may occur in this area.
-There are currently no reasonably foreseeable future actions in this location identified in Section 4.2 that would require pumping of this nature.
+Impacts to groundwater levels close to the mine pit would be permanent and thus cumulative to any future pumping that may occur in this area.
+There are currently no reasonably foreseeable future actions in this location identified in Section 4.1, Actions Considered in Cumulative Impacts Analysis, that would require pumping of this nature.
 There is currently a lowered groundwater level that is a residual permanent effect for groundwater levels in the area of the existing pit resulting from previous mining activities at Copper Flat in 1982.
-The previous duration of mining operations was relatively short and the difference between current groundwater levels and historic levels is likely to be very small except in close proximity to the pit.
-The cumulative impact from the Copper Flat mine would incorporate the prior effect, and since the groundwater impact under all three alternatives evaluated in Chapter 3 is a significant impact, the cumulative impact would also be significant.
+The previous duration of mining operations was relatively short and the difference between current groundwater levels and historic levels is likely to be very small, except in close proximity to the pit.
+The cumulative impact from the Copper Flat mine would incorporate the prior effect, and since the groundwater impact would be a significant impact in the area of the mine pit, the cumulative impact would also be significant.